Always Shoot in RAW Format When Available

 Finally, here are two simple tips for you.
 Shoot in RAW + JPEG mode or RAW + Smaller JPEG mode.
 With the first option, you have the largest file size, RAW, and the second largest files size that is in an easy to use JPEG format, more data but also more options.
 The second option is good for people who do a lot of shooting for quick online posting.
 You just need to play around with the smaller JPEG sizes to find out what works best for your purposes.

 At some point, you or someone at your company is going to take an awesome photo of your business or product.
 Maybe “the” shot that could be used across all of your online and print promotions.
-When you take that shot, make sure you shot in RAW mode, like a PRO.
+But you will never get that perfect shot if you don’t shoot in RAW mode.
+Shoot in RAW mode, shoot like a PRO.